insub4067/CodingTest/README.md

     while stack:
         cx, cy = stack.pop()
-        for dx, dy in direction:
+        for dy, dx in direction:
             nx, ny = dx + cx, dy + cy
             if 0 <= nx < m and 0 <= ny < n:
                 if not visited[ny][nx] and farm[ny][nx] == 1: